LanikSJ/ubo-filters/README.md

 ## FAQ

-Q: Do the filter lists in this repo support any other adblockers such as AdGuard etc?
+Q: Will these filter lists support any other adblockers such as AdGuard etc?

 A: Yes, some of these lists do work with AdGuard, but USE AT YOUR OWN RISK as they haven't been tested thoroughly yet.